 Although seine nets do not directly select host behavior, this method has important habitat-selection restrictions which may influence the fishes likely to be sampled.
 Sites must not be deeper than the height of the net to avoid fish escaping and, ideally, must not have large obstacles (e.g., branches, trunks, boulders) which might damage or impair the net function.
 Consequently, seine sites have similar habitat features that facilitate deployment and capture success.
 Therefore, seine nets might indirectly select for fish species or personality types with similar habitat preferences.
 For example, Biro et al. (2006) found that bold trout were more frequently caught in open risk habitats than shy trout, corroborating habitat use segregation based on personality differences.
 Although the seine nets sampled more rare species that the other methods, our data did not show consistent species-specific selection across lakes.
 However, habitat use can change in the context of competition and/or predation (Fischer 2000; Mittelbach 1986; Werner and Hall 1977).
 Therefore, community composition must be considered when inferring species selection bias based on habitat use.

 Observational snorkeling transects are a less habitat and behavior-selective methodology.
 However, the quality of the observations relies on appropriate meteorological conditions, water transparency (color, turbidity) and expertise of the observers to identify fishes in movement.
-As a result, precision of infection assessment can vary among sampling days and lakes.
+As a result, the precision of infection assessment can vary among sampling days and lakes.
 For example, infection signs might be missed during times of poor visibility, leading to underestimation of prevalence estimates on cloudy days or following intense rainfall.
-Moreover, since infection assessment is easier in slower swimming, curious species who tend to approach observers, accuracy of prevalence estimates might vary among fish species.
+Moreover, since infection assessment is easier in slower swimming, curious species who tend to approach observers, accuracy of prevalence estimates might also vary among fish species.

-Finally, since older and/or bigger fish have a higher risk of infection than younger/smaller ones, population age structures and growth curves might influence infection estimates (Lemly and Esch 1984a).
+Finally, since older and/or bigger fishes have a higher risk of infection than younger/smaller ones, population age structures and growth curves might influence infection estimates (Lemly and Esch 1984a).
 Further analyses would be needed to determine how species composition of samples, personality types and age structure influence community prevalence estimates, and how these vary across spatial scales.

 Few studies have addressed the relationship between infection prevalence estimates in fish communities and sampling effort.
 Our results showed that low sampling efforts tend to overestimate community infection prevalence at the landscape-scale (Figure 3).
 This case happens when most samples provide a resampled landscape prevalence value above the observed landscape prevalence and very low estimates pull down the average with increasing sampling effort.
 By sampling fewer sites, there is a high chance of sampling a higher-than-average prevalence thus overestimating the mean resampled landscape prevalence.
 With increasing sampling effort, the presence of few samples with zero or very low prevalence bring down the mean resampled landscape prevalence until observed landscape prevalence is reached.
 Presence of high and zero prevalence values suggest the existence of high and low infection clusters (infection hotspots and coldspots) which are reflected in our data regardless to lake size.
 Parasites tend to be aggregated in their hosts, where a few individuals in a population or community host the majority of the infection (Poulin 2007; Shaw and Dobson 1995).
 This pattern can be driven by the environmental aggregation of infective parasite stages leading to heterogenous host exposure risk across a landscape (Karvonen et al. 2004).